dieskim/TamagotchiESP32/README.md

 * esp32

-And use the `build` task to build for the selected platforms.
-Next run `Upload` to upload the firmware to the connected board.
+and use the `build` task to build for the selected platform.
+Next run `Upload` or `Upload and Monitor` to upload the firmware to the connected board.

 ### Circuit Diagram